 One of the city’s daily street markets, Chapel Market sits on Chapel Market Street, which was originally Chapel Street until the local council changed it in 1936 to recognise the bustling food market that had blossomed there.

-One of the city’s best places for antiques, Camden Passage gets its name from being a pedestrian thoroughfare located in Camden borough.
+One of the city’s best places for antiques, Camden Passage gets its name from being a pedestrian thoroughfare located in Islington.

 One of the best places for flowers and plants in the city, the market’s name comes from Angela Burdett-Coutts, First Baroness Burdett Coutts, who had endowed the bishopric of British Columbia in 1857.
 Burdett-Coutts founded Columbia Market in 1869, so it actually pre-dated the street, which wasn’t renamed to Columbia Road until 1912.